-The book begins by describing the name of the book and how the author was told by a Sufi saint that Delhi is a city of Djinns.
-But to me author has actually visited various djinns that define this city and its various eras.
-There are some Djinns who the author visited who define Delhi as it exists today, some Djinns he dug and found out in the by lanes and ruins of this age old city, some he visited through the written word, through letters and books of travelers of those days, some he visited through the majestic ruins left behind by the djinns.
+The book begins by describing the name of the book.
+How the author was told by a Sufi saint that Delhi is a city of Djinns.
+But to me, the author has actually visited various Djinns that define this city and its various eras.
+There are some Djinns who the author visited who define Delhi as it exists today.
+Some Djinns he dug and found out in the bylanes and ruins of this age-old city.
+Some he visited through the written word, through letters and books of travelers of those days.
+And some he visited through the majestic ruins left behind by the djinns.
 And it is through these stories of the Djinns that he weaves a story for us hovering over this ever powerful city.

-I could connect with his observations around the monuments of Delhi, having visited them recently, though lot of them are in far better shape today than they would have been early 90s.
-The Red fort feels something that may have been majestic but also stinks of lot of blood that it has seen.
-Something there makes you feel low while places like Qutab Minar you can actually look at the Minar or the ruins around it and imagine the majestic feel that it would have had in its hay days.
-At red fort, my imagination failed me, it seemed the place has no soul.
+I could connect with his observations around the monuments of Delhi.
+Having visited them recently, though a lot of them are in far better shape today than they would have been the early 90s.
+The Red Fort feels something that may have been majestic.
+But also stinks of a lot of blood that it has seen.
+Something there makes you feel low.
+While places like Qutab Minar you can actually look at the Minar or the ruins around it and imagine the majestic feel that it would have had in its hay days.
+At the Red Fort, my imagination failed me, it seemed the place has no soul.

-This book re-enforces my belief that you need a foreigner’s eye to observe a city or a space from all angles and without being inclined by the weight of belonging.
+This book City of Djinns re-enforces my belief that you need a foreigner’s eye to observe a city.
+Or space from all angles and without being inclined by the weight of belonging.
 As a native, you tend to miss the obvious.
 You tend to be swayed by the conditioning of your growing up in a culture which is usually a small part of the overall culture of the city.
-As an outsider, you can look at all that without being a part of it, without any prejudices while still being involved in it.
+As an outsider, you can look at all that without being a part of it.
+Without any prejudices while still being involved in it.

-This is the first book that I have read by the author and I am looking forward to read the other ones too.
-I would recommend this book to everyone who lives in this city and anyone who visits it or is interested in Delhi.
-The book also cites lot of other books that you can out on potentially put on your reading list.
+City of Djinns is the first book that I have read by the author.
+And I am looking forward to reading the other ones too.
+I would recommend this book City of Djinns to everyone who lives in this city.
+And anyone who visits it or is interested in Delhi.
+The book also cites a lot of other books that you can out on potentially put on your reading list.